cwendorf/Sourcebook/Intro/worked-examples/frequencies.md

 Elements of the Frequency Table: The frequency table provides information about the scores in the data set and the numbers (and percentages) of times those scores occurred.

 > The “Valid” column lists all the actual scores in the entire data set.
 “Frequency” indicates the number of times that score exists.
-For example, the score 4 was listed 2 times.
+For example, the score of 4 was listed 2 times.
 > The “Percent” column provides the percentage of cases for each possible score.
 For example, of the 8 scores in the entire data set, the score of 4 was listed 2 times and 2/8 is 25.0%.
 > The “Valid Percent” column provides the percentage of cases for each possible score divided by the total number of cases.
 Here, there were no missing scores, so the percent columns are equal.
 > “Cumulative Percent” is the SUM of all percentages up to and including the row in question.
-For example, 62.5% of scores were a 4 or smaller.
-Similarly, 37.5% were a 3 or smaller.
+For example, 62.5% of scores were 4 or less.
+Similarly, 37.5% were 3 or less.

 Percentiles: Percentiles provide the scores associated with particular percentile ranks.
 The 50<sup>th</sup> percentile (the Median) and the 25<sup>th</sup> and 75<sup>th</sup> percentiles (collectively known as the Interquartile Range) are the most commonly calculated.